alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 The process of changing plan will begin immediately and will usually be completed within about an hour.
 You can check the status of the change by viewing the output of `cf services`.

-#### Maintenance windows (PostgreSQL and MySQL onyl)
+#### Maintenance windows (PostgreSQL and MySQL only)

-Depending on the service, the process of migrating to a new plan may cause interuption to your service instance.
-If you would rather queue the change to begin during a maintainence window then you can run:
+Depending on the service, the process of migrating to a new plan may cause interruption to your service instance.
+If you would rather queue the change to begin during a maintenance window then you can run:

 ```
 cf update-service my-pg-service -p S-HA-dedicated-9.5 -c '{"apply_at_maintenance_window": true, "preferred_maintenance_window": "wed:03:32-wed:04:02"}'